-Failure to demonstrate good faith efforts to the satisfaction of ADOT will result in the rejection of the bid.
+Failure to demonstrate good faith efforts to the satisfaction of the LPA/Subrecipient with concurrence of BECO will result in the rejection of the bid.
 In the event that the low bid is rejected, the Department will consider award of the contract to the next responsible and responsive bidder.
 To be considered responsive, the bidder must have submitted the information described in either Subsection 14 or 15 of this DBE special provision, no later than five calendar days after bid opening.

-The bidder's good faith effort documentation must be submitted to and received by the Department's BECO by 4:00 P.M. on the fifth calendar day after the bids are opened.
-Good faith effort documentation may be submitted electronically through email to BECO.
+The bidder's good faith effort documentation must be submitted to and received by the LPA/Subrecipient Procurement Office by 4:00 P.M. on the fifth calendar day after the bids are opened.
+Good faith effort documentation may be submitted electronically through email to the LPA/Subrecipient Procurement Office.
 Good faith effort documentation submitted after the time specified will not be accepted.